Please note that this article contains affiliate links, read disclosures here.

 These are the costs that creep up every, single month to take a bite out of your paycheck.

-Consider cutting back on these recurring expenses to maximize savings.
-I’m talking about cable TV, gym membership, lawn service, food delivery, and so on.
+I’m talking about cable TV, gym membership, lawn service, and so on.

 Think about it like this.
 Is there any way the monthly costs incurred can be done for free or by you?